-Macronutrients supply your body with energy.
-Carbohydrates, fats, proteins and water are called macronutrients as they make a large portion of the food we eat.
-Energy is measured in calories and is essential for the body to grow, repair and develop new tissues, conduct nerve impulses and regulate life process.
+Macronutrients include carbohydrates, fats, and proteins.
+They are called macronutrients as they are required in large amounts to fuel the body.
+Energy is measured in calories and they are essential for the body to grow, repair and develop new tissues, conduct nerve impulses and regulate life process.

-- Water is needed for all body functions.
 Water is found in the body’s cells and transports nutrients to cells and removes toxins from our body.
 Water regulates the body temperature by our sweat.
 We get about 50% of the water we need from our food.
-Foods like fruits and vegetables contain a lot of water, about 75-95%.
-To make sure you get enough water, eat a lot of vegetables and fruits.
-Also, drink water with all meals and drink water between meals if you are thirsty.
 Remember that water contains no calories.
-You should drink about 8 glasses of water every day.
-The water intake depends on the activity you take part in, as well as your height and body weight.
-For more information, visit the section about Water.